 Physics and Engineering Physics majors are encouraged to participate in the following events hosted by the Department of Physics.

-- Physics Social Mixers takes place twice a month on Thursdays throughout autumn and spring semesters from 4-5:30pm in the Physics Research Building.
+- Physics Social Mixers take place once a month throughout autumn and spring semesters from 2-3pm in the Physics Research Building.
 This is a social event for students to play games, eat snacks, and meet new people.
+The dates for the 2023-2024 academic year are:

 - Physics Colloquia is an opportunity to hear about research being done by scientists from industry and other universities.
 The physics colloquium takes place 3:45-4:45pm on Tuesdays in room 1080 Physics Research Building throughout autumn and spring semesters.
 Each week focuses on a new speaker and research topic.
 Refreshments are served prior to the talk at 3:30pm.
 More information on the physics colloquium page.